kshamko/tt/README.md

 - fix linter errors and linter check to the Dockerfiles
 - improve errors output to users by the gateway
 - use grpc stream to send data to internal service
+- mount json file as volume in docker-compose
 - would move data import from gateway to internal service